P and P Precision Designs - foam laminating and butt welding machines

 Altering the height of the top clamps to accommodate foam thinner than 30mm will render the machine potentially unsafe – The CE Mark and hence the minimum closure distance of the clamps (25mm) has been determined using EN 294, ‘Safety Distances to Prevent Danger Zones Being Reached By Upper Limbs’.

-This is controlled by the speed of the traversing blade, which is adjustable from the contol console.
+This is controlled by the speed of the traversing blade, which is adjustable from the control console.

 Temperature can be set in 1°C increments up to a maximum of 550°C, which is adjusted from the temperature controller on the console.
 There are specific temperatures for particular materials, as shown in the appendices, however, these can altered to suit particular requirements.